imagej/imagej.github.io/_pages/plugins/trackmate/custom-detection-algorithms.md

 The second argument is the settings map for this specific detector.
 It takes the shape of a map with string keys and object values, that can be cast to whatever relevant class.
 The concrete factory must be able to check that all the required parameters are there, and have a valid class, and to feed to the SpotDetector instances.
 We will see below that the user provides them through a configuration panel.

-### Getting detection parameters through a configuration panel.
+### Getting detection parameters through a configuration panel

 For a proper TrackMate integration, we need to provide a means for users to tune the detector they chose.
 And since TrackMate was built first to be used through a GUI, we need to create a GUI element for this task: a configuration panel.
 The class that does that in TrackMate is {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/gui/components/ConfigurationPanel.java' label='ConfigurationPanel' %}.
 It is an abstract class that extends JPanel, and that adds two methods to display a settings map and return it.